tins-dev/WorldGuardExtraFlagsPlus/README.md

-item-durability | Is item durability allowed inside the region join-location | Teleports the player to given location when logging in to the region villager-trade | Is villager trading permitted inside the region
+item-durability | Is item durability allowed inside the region join-location | Teleports the player to given location when logging in to the region villager-trade | Is villager trading permitted inside the region disable-collision | Disables player collision inside the region (players can pass through each other)

 **NEW**
 permit-completely | Blocks all usage of specified items (MACE, FIREWORK_ROCKET, WIND_CHARGE, TOTEM_OF_UNDYING, TRIDENT) inside the region.
 Usage includes interactions, damage, projectile launches, and totem activation.
 Usage: `/rg flag <region> permit-completely <item1,item2,...>` or `/rg flag <region> permit-completely clear` (sets empty set).
 Supports inheritance - child regions can override parent using `clear` or by setting their own item list.